Jayananda Warnaweera: Cricket career

 Warnaweera made his international debut in Pakistan's 1986 tour of Sri Lanka, playing in the first test at Kandy.
 An injury hampered his bowling, but he managed to take his first wicket in test cricket in Ramiz Raja, as he finished with 1/26 in Pakistan's sole innings.
-After his debut, Warnaweera would not return to the Sri Lankan side until 1990.
+After his debut, Warnaweera would not return to the Sri Lankan team until 1990.
 In an excellent first class season in the Lakspray Trophy, he took 71 wickets, 28 more than any other bowler, at an average of just 13.47.
-He took 13/147 in a match against Burgher Recreation Club, and 7/16 in the second innings of a match against Air Force, contributing to his selection for the Sri Lankan side that travelled to India.
+He took 13/147 in a match against Burgher Recreation Club, and 7/16 in the second innings of a match against Air Force, contributing to his selection for the Sri Lankan team that travelled to India.
 In the only test, he bowled a marathon 46 overs in India's only innings, taking 3/90, including opener Ravi Shastri and Indian great Kapil Dev.
 Warnaweera made his ODI debut on the same tour, again taking the wicket of Dev, although he would play two further ODI's against Pakistan in the 1990–91 Sharjah Cup and India in the 1990–91 Asia Cup respectively, he would not play another ODI until 1993, where figures of 0/39 against Pakistan ended his ODI career.

-Warnaweera was kept in the side for the 1990/91 tour of New Zealand, but was unsuccessful, finishing with match figures of 0/89 in the 1st test, and did not play in the remaining two tests.
-He was recalled to the side later that year, playing both test matches in New Zealand's tour of Sri Lanka, and was the series' leading wicket taker, with 9 at an average of 23.22 each.
+Warnaweera was kept in the team for the 1990/91 tour of New Zealand, but was unsuccessful, finishing with match figures of 0/89 in the 1st test, and did not play in the remaining two tests.
+He was recalled to the team later that year, playing both test matches in New Zealand's tour of Sri Lanka, and was the series' leading wicket taker, with 9 at an average of 23.22 each.
 Although he was accused of throwing by New Zealand's captain Martin Crowe.
 Warnaweera took 8 wickets in England's sole test in Sri Lanka in March 1993, playing a significant role in Sri Lanka's victory, although he was again suspected of throwing, with non-playing English all rounder Dermot Reeve recording footage from the boundary due to doubts of his action's legality.
-Warnaweera would return to the test side for three matches against India in 1993.
+Warnaweera would return to the test team for three matches against India in 1993.
 After the first test was washed out, he took 6/248 in the other two matches, also achieving his test high score of 20 in the second test in Colombo.
 His final international appearance came in August 1994, against Pakistan, where he took 3 wickets in the first innings, and two more in the second innings.